iddocohen/vco-stats-downloader/README.md

 VCO Statistics Downloader - Chrome Extension
 =====================================
-The VMware SD-WAN Orchestrator presents a lot of statistical graphs; however, these data sets for the graphs are not downloadable when the graphs are called.
+The VMware SD-WAN Orchestrator (VCO) presents a lot of statistical graphs; however, these data sets for the graphs are not downloadable when the graphs are called.

 This extension, tries to solve that problem.